Constellation program: Orion

 The Orion spacecraft was designed for the Constellation program as a crew compartment for use in low Earth orbit.
 Lockheed Martin was selected as the prime contractor for the Orion project on August 31, 2006, and Boeing was selected to build its primary heat shield on September 15, 2006.
 NASA initially planned to develop different Orion capsules tailored for specific missions.
 The Block I Orion was to be used for International Space Station missions and other Earth orbit missions, while the Block II and III variants were designed for deep-space exploration.

 Orion's design consists of three main parts: a crew module (CM) similar to the Apollo command module, but capable of sustaining four to six crew members; a cylindrical service module (SM) containing the primary propulsion systems and consumable supplies; and the Launch Abort System (LAS), which provides capability for the astronauts and Crew Module to escape from the launch vehicle should problems arise during launch ascent.
-The Orion Crew Module is designed to be reusable for up to ten flights, allowing NASA to construct a fleet of Orion crew modules.
+The Orion Crew Module is designed to be reusable, allowing NASA to construct a fleet of Orion crew modules.